Written by Alpha Bits team

 Brian AI patching the vulnerability and deploying firewall rules

-Brian quickly identified the culprit: a known variation of the 'i love u' malware script 🤖.
-Thankfully, having an autonomous AI assistant right there in the terminal allowed us to immediately patch the vulnerability, update the firewall rules to block the botnet's IP range, and remove all traces of the malware in a fraction of the time it would normally take a human team.
+Brian quickly identified the culprit: a known variation of the 'i love u' malware script.
+Having an AI assistant right there in the terminal meant we could immediately patch the vulnerability, update the firewall rules to block the botnet's IP range, and remove all traces of the malware in a fraction of the time it would normally take.

 The Takeaway

-As Brian bluntly reminded us in its post-incident report: we were incredibly lucky.
-If this had gone unnoticed over the long break without an AI agent monitoring the anomalies, the impact could have been catastrophic.
+As Brian bluntly reminded us in its post-incident report: we were lucky.
+If this had gone unnoticed over the long break without anyone — human or AI — monitoring the anomalies, the impact could have been much worse.

 This is exactly what bad actors bank on.
-They intentionally target the holiday periods when engineering teams are offline, and response times are slower.
-It's a classic playbook.
+They target holiday periods when engineering teams are offline and response times are slow.
+It's a classic playbook, and it nearly worked.

 Share this article